Centre for Social and Environmental Accounting Research: Journal

 SEAJ is managed by an Executive Editorial Board which provides support to the editors and is underpinned by an International Editorial Advisory Board.

 History

 Established in 1991, CSEAR has previously been hosted by the University of Dundee (1991 - 1999) and the University of Glasgow (1999 - 2004).
-Since 2004 CSEAR is located in, and sponsored by, the University of St Andrews' School of Management.
-CSEAR is directed by Professor Robert Hugh Gray.
+Since 2004 CSEAR is located in, and sponsored by, the University of St Andrews' School of Management, now part of the University of St Andrews Business School.
+CSEAR was established by the late Professor Robert Hugh Gray and is directed by Professor John Ferguson and Dr Shona Russell.